Last updated: March 2026

 1. Don’t share sensitive information.
 Anything you type into a free AI tool could potentially be used for training.
 Never paste passwords, financial data, or confidential company information.

 2. Always verify facts.
 AI can hallucinate — confidently stating things that are wrong.
 If accuracy matters, double-check with a reliable source.
+Perplexity is helpful here because it cites its sources.

 3. Use your judgment.
 AI is a tool, not an authority.
 You’re still responsible for the decisions you make and the content you publish.